Best Bets for Earth Environment and Society

 This site is an interface to a crystal structure database that includes every structure published in the American Mineralogist, The Canadian Mineralogist, and the European Journal of Mineralogy.

-The purpose of the Arctic Science and Technology Information System is to make information about northern Canada more accessible.
-The ASTIS database covers all subjects and contains two types of information: citations to publications and descriptions of research projects...
-Most of the citations in the database are to publications produced since 1978...
+Contains 84,000 records describing publications and research projects about northern Canada.
+Covers all subjects and contains two types of information: citations to publications and descriptions of research projects.
+Most of the citations in the database are to publications produced since 1978.
 Research projects are included from 1974.
+ASTIS is a project of the Arctic Institute of North America at the University of Calgary.

 Cross-search over 30 indexing, abstracting, and fulltext databases in a range of subjects.